yoom618/MambaSL/README.md

 - The scripts were tested on:
     - Four NVIDIA GTX 1080 Ti (11GB)
-        - NVIDIA A100 (40GB) in Google Colab for some baselines due to the memory issue.
+        - NVIDIA A100 (40GB) in Google Colab for some baselines due to the memory issue
     - Python 3.12.8 and PyTorch 2.5.1<br>(packages listed in `requirements (now version).txt`)